 - Recurrent itching of the nipple or areola.

 - The nipple is inverted on one side only.

 Like this article?
-You may also like to read: 9 Exercises that Will Help Increase the Size of Your Breasts
+You may also like to read: Raquel Tells the Story of Her Breast Cancer Diagnosis

 The role of mammographies